-First off, I have to restate how much I like drawing with the original Artline Calligraphy Pen, comparing anything to it would be a challenge at this point.
-The chisel tip of the Artline pen gives a lovely smooth line with a variety of line widths similar to that obtainable from a small brush but with the control and feel of a marker type pen.
-Ideal for sketching and for more solid drawing work.
-I have used the pens for cartooning and for large scale public art commissions and although a bit chunky it's also very nice to write with.
+First off, I have to restate just how much I like drawing with the original white barrelled Artline Calligraphy Pen 2.0, comparing it to anything would be a challenge at this point.
+The chisel tip of both the Artline pen gives a lovely smooth line with a variety of line widths similar to that obtainable from a small brush with the control and feel of a marker type pen.
+Which makes it ideal for sketching and for more solid drawing work.
+I have used the pens for cartooning, sketching and for large scale public art commissions and although I find it a bit chunky it's also very nice to write with.

-The white barrelled old style Artline Calligraphy Pen pen was wearing a sore patch on my middle finger, I guess its not designed to be held for hours on end.
-I let out an audible 'oooooh' when I saw the smooth barrel of the Ergoline Pen.
-The lid also fits on the body of the pen when uncapped, which was something I found a irritating with the white version.
+Why would I want anything else?
+The white barrelled 'old style' Artline Calligraphy Pen was wearing a sore patch on the middle finger of my drawing hand, I guess its not been designed to be held for hours on end where there is the annoying ridge for the pen cap.
+I let out an audible 'oooooh' when I saw the smooth barrel of the new black barrelled Ergoline Calligraphy Pen.
+The lid also fits on the body of the Ergoline when uncapped, the lack of which I found a irritating with the white barrelled version.

-Ink quality in this Ergo version is disappointing when compared to the original, which had a lovely solid matt pigment black and waterproof ink.
-The ink in the Ergoline is not waterproof and will create a grey wash when wet.
+Now then, the ink quality in the Ergoline is disappointing when compared to the original Artline Calligraphy pen, which has a lovely 'solid' matt pigment black and more importantly waterproof ink.
+The ink in the Ergoline is non-waterproof and will create a grey wash when wet.
 Which is great if that's the effect you're after but say goodbye to using watercolour over the top of the line work.
-I have tried to show the effect of the ink wash effect in the sketch above, look at the yellow stars.
+I have tried to show the effect of the ink wash effect in the sketch above, look at the colour quality of the yellow stars.

-That's not going to stop me using the pen though.
-It is so much more comfortable in the hand and is a great portable drawing tool for positive bold and expressive drawing.
+That's not going to stop me using the Ergoline Calligraphy Pen though.
+It is much more comfortable in the hand and is a great portable drawing tool for positive bold and expressive drawing.
 I am still a bit giddy from it all.